slai-labs/Statsd-PostgreSQL-Backend/README.md

 4. ?????
 5. Profit!

-### Caveats
+### PostgreSQL Initialization
-There are a couple of caveats with this module at the moment.

-1. The database user needs to be able to create tables and functions as this is how it is currently initialized.
-Ideally the initialization script can be run separately to avoid giving the database user such permissions but at the moment it'll try running it anyway on start-up.

-2. At the moment this **only stores counts**!
-There are a lot of considerations when storing statsd data that simply haven't been factored into this backend yet.
+If the ```pginit``` configuration value is set then it will attempt to initialize PostgreSQL.
+If the user does not have access to create tables and functions then you must run it separately and set ```pginit``` to false.